negrinho/deep_architect/docs/source/tutorials/new_modules.rst

         return KerasModule(name, name_to_hyperp, compile_fn, input_names,
                            output_names, scope).get_io()

-A typical implementation of a module using these auxiliary functions is like this
+A typical implementation of a module using these auxiliary functions looks like this

 .. code:: python